Vittek444/english-for-designers/case-study/index.md

 ## The Impact

-The final outcome wasn’t just a prototype—it was a vision of a better gallery experience.
+The final outcome wasn’t just a prototype, it was a vision of a better gallery experience.

 Visitors could: